sitting-duck/unity-devops-jenkins/README.md

 # unity-devops-jenkins
 Jenkins Devops Pipelines for Unity Games

+### NothingGame
+NothingGame is a Unity Game with nothing in it.
+The game that does nothing!
+I just use it as a placeholder in my devops pipeline for Unity Games.

 ### My Tutorials Online: <br>
 Installing SonarQube as a Service on Boot on Windows 10/11 <br>